growingpenguin/growingpenguin.github.io/_posts/2024-02-05-Ros2_Framework_Introduction.md

 3)Actions <br/>
 -way_point_nav.py: Node which wants to command our robot to travel to a certain latitude longtitude coordinate to take a picture <br/>
 -contoller.py: Action server will process the goal, and send progress updates to the client <br/>
+**feedback**: progress updates <br/>
+-Action server sends back feedback until the goal is reached <br/>
 ex.
 Send back data on how far away is from the goal  <br/>
-**feedback**: progress updates <br/>

 Reference: <br/>
 https://www.youtube.com/watch?v=7TVWlADXwRw&t=37s <br/>